davidkuek/MyInventory-jqm/README.md

-# add item list work
+# My inventory JQM
+An inventory list in JQM